panzerdp/dmitripavlutin.com/content/posts/032-handle-undefined/index.md

   return 'some result';
 }
 ```
 `index`, `item` and `length` variables are declared at the beginning of the function body.
 However, they are used only near the end.
-So what is the problem with such an approach?
+What's the problem with this approach?

-All the way between the declaration at the top and the usage in `for` statement the variables `index`, `item` are uninitialized and exposed to `undefined`.
+Between the declaration at the top and the usage in `for` statement the variables `index`, `item` are uninitialized and exposed to `undefined`.
 They have an unreasonably long lifecycle in the entire function scope.

 A better approach is to move these variables as close as possible to their usage place: